 2.1. – The next Twitter shares

 Go on Twitter and share one of your blog posts.
-If you’re already a SumoMe user, then you already know that there’s a counting delay.
+Some plugins have a counting delay.
 So wait for about an hour.
 Then check again the blog post you shared on Twitter.
 The counter should show at least one share.

-Good to know: The Twitter share count and the total share count (Twitter shares plus other social media shares) will initially display the original number of shares provided by your original plugin (SumoMe).
+Good to know: In case the plugin you use doesn’t have the NSC script integrated, the Twitter share count and the total share count (Twitter shares plus other social media shares) will initially display the original number of shares provided by your original plugin.
 After several seconds the NSC script updates both the Twitter share count and the total share count.

 2.2. – Seven days old Twitter shares

 Twitter’s actual search API has a limitation.
 It lets NSC collect only shares that are no more than 7 days old.
 That’s why the shares that happened more than 7 days before you added your blog to NSC tracking will not be counted.

 The counter for the blog post shared as per 2.1 above will show your share plus any other share that happened during the seven days passed before you signed up for NSC.